oroinc/documentation/user/back-office/customers/customers/index.rst

+:oro_documentation_types: commerce

 .. _user-guide--customers:

 Customers
 =========

-**Customers** represent companies who buy products using the storefront. **Customer users** are actual people who act on behalf of companies (i.e. customers) and have a limited set of permissions which depend on their role and function in the customer organization.
+:term:`Customers <Customer>` represent companies who buy products using the storefront. **Customer users** are actual people who act on behalf of companies (i.e. customers) and have a limited set of permissions which depend on their role and function in the customer organization.
 You can manage customer users and roles in the back-office, or you can delegate this function to the customer who will access user and role management in the storefront.

 In the Customer section, you can manage the customers who represent a group of buyers related to the same business organization.